gbengataylor/WebmethodsOnOCP/UniversalMessaging/Configuration/README.md

-# Universal Messaging configured with JMS queue and channgel Deployed in OCP
+# Universal Messaging configured with JMS queue and channel Deployed in OCP

 Pre-requisite - make sure um image with tag "100" has been built